Getting Started

 3. Unsubscribe

-The handler then communicates the unsubscribe actions with the persistence.
+The handler then removes the subscription from the persistence.

 Task UnsubscribeFromEndpoint(IEnumerable<Subscriber> addressesForEndpoint, MessageType messageType, ContextBag emptyContext)